National Cemetery Administration

 The Code of Federal Regulations (CFR) 38.632 "Headstone and Marker Application Process" became effective on July 1, 2009.
 This regulation describes the processes required to apply for a Government headstone and marker, as well as request a new emblem of belief be added to the list of emblems available for inscription on headstones and markers.

-Who Can Apply for a Headstone, Marker or Medallion?
+Who Can Apply for a Headstone or Marker?

 1) a decedent’s family member;

 2) a personal representative;